Rushcliffe School: Admissions

 The school has a specialism in science and is a training school.
 It admits pupils from eleven to eighteen.
 Pupils from primary schools in Ruddington, West Bridgford, Gamston, Edwalton and Lady Bay usually go to the school.

 Facilities

 It has two sports halls, multiple halls and a 5 acre field.
-There is a dining hall which the pupils named EATZ.
-It was opened by Nottingham Forest player Guy Moussi and the mayor of Rushcliffe.
-It has four blocks: A Block, B Block, the Performing Arts and Languages Block as well as the Sixth Form Block.
+There is a dining hall in C Block, which replaced the pupil-named EATZ.
+The former Eatz dining block was opened in 2010 by former Nottingham Forest player Guy Moussi, and the mayor of Rushcliffe.
+The school has over eight computer rooms.
+It has five blocks: A Block, B Block, C Block, the Performing Arts and Languages Block, as well as the Sixth Form Block.

 Boundary Road connects Loughborough Road (A60) to Melton Road (A606), and is in the far south of the West Bridgford area.
-Rushcliffe Leisure Centre is part of the school.
-Most swimming pools in the Rushcliffe district are jointly run with schools (similar to other districts of Nottinghamshire).
-The East Midlands Gymnastic and Sports Acrobatics Centre is also part of the leisure centre.
-The school has eight computer rooms.
+Rushcliffe Leisure Centre was part of the school, until its demolition to make way for C Block.
+The Notts Gymnastic Centre used to be part of the former Rushcliffe Leisure Centre, but since 2024 now stands alone as its own building.